Medialab-Parent/Parent_Repo/README.md

 1. `cd ..`
 2. `docker compose up --build`

+Note: You need to have Docker installed for this to run.
+Additionally, if you start the servers for the first time and have a weak internet connection, it might take some time for the filter to be up and running.

 ### Lastly, load the extension into your chromium browser
 1. navigate to your extension list
 2. enable developer mode